vova1995/Django_project/README.md

 command: python ./manage.py startapp catalog create second one
 command: python ./manage.py startapp my_app

+than create superuser
+python3 manage.py createsuper
+login: admin
+password: admin12345

+we need to create templates in such way my_rep/templates/my_rep and i this case django is able to see html files and we should update setting.py

 install django rest framework
 commands:
 pip install djangorestframework